 The aim of an inspection is to ensure that a company is compliant with the applicable requirements of the relevant legislation.

 For cause inspections

-We carry out ‘for cause’ inspections in response to market issues which require follow-up in the interest of public health.
+We conduct ‘for cause’ inspections in the interest of public health in response to market issues.
 This may include device safety issues or complaints received about CE marked devices.

-We must investigate public health issues by whatever method is appropriate.
-Where we decide to conduct a for cause inspection, a request to go onsite at once may be made.
+We investigate public health issues by whatever method is appropriate.
+If we conduct a for cause inspection, a request to go onsite at once may be made.
 We will only change the date of the visit in exceptional circumstances.

-An inspection by us does not mean that there has been a breach of law, it may be part of a proactive programme of market surveillance.
+An inspection by us does not mean there has been a breach of law.
+It may be part of a proactive inspection.

-We carry out announced or unannounced inspections.
-For announced inspections, we will generally give the candidate approximately four weeks’ notice where possible.
+We conduct announced or unannounced inspections.
+For announced inspections, we will give the candidate approximately four weeks’ notice where possible.